 Dal saag is a delicious, silky, full-bodied dal with just the right amount of spice.
 This dish is easy to put together from items you probably already have in your kitchen.
 It makes for a nutritious weeknight meal that your family will enjoy.

-Dal palak, or Spinach dal, is a healthy Indian dish and a pantry meal that can be created with items you most likely already have on-hand.
-It is a simple Indian lentil dish with spinach.
-I love it as a midweek meal to assemble when I am too tired to cook something complicated and maybe my grocery supply has dwindled.
+Dal saag, dal palak, or spinach dal is a healthy Indian dish and a pantry meal that can be created with items you most likely already have on hand.
+It’s a recipe I leaned on often in the early days of covid lockdowns when it was difficult to keep the kitchen stocked with fresh produce.
+I love it as a midweek meal to assemble when I am too tired to cook something complicated or when my grocery supply has dwindled.

-In order to stick with the “pantry-dish” concept, I didn’t use any fresh ingredients.
-The spinach is frozen and I used ginger powder instead of fresh ginger.
-It should be no issue to use fresh spinach in place of frozen.
-If you want to use fresh ginger, use 12 times as much ginger, so 1 1/2 tablespoons should do it.
+To stick with the “pantry-dish” concept, I didn’t use any fresh ingredients.
+The spinach is frozen, and I used ginger powder instead of fresh ginger.
+You can use an equal amount of fresh spinach in place of frozen.
+And if you want to use fresh ginger, use 12 times as much ginger, 1 1/2 tablespoons will do it.

 Dal Palak (Spinach Dal)

 - ½ cup tuvar dal (toor dal, split pigeon peas)

 - ½ cup moong dal (mung dal, mug dal)

 - 2 Tbsp ghee (or vegetable oil), separated